Caitlin Petrakis Childs is a thirty-something, white, queer, intersex, femme, vegan, community organizer living in Atlanta, GA.

 Caitlin is passionate about interdependence, intersectionality and building movements that cross identity lines and support communities to create their own solutions to their problems, particularly in the South.
 She has been strongly influenced by Popular Education, Visionary Organizing and the work of Myles Horton, Anne Braden, Grace Lee Boggs and The Highlander Center.

-Caitlin is currently working on a major writing project, reading lots of books, recharging her batteries and continuing her work for social justice as a consultant and organizer.
+Caitlin is currently working on a number of projects with her friends and collaborators, reading lots of books, recharging her batteries and continuing her work for social justice as a consultant and organizer.

 For a more detailed resume click here